caiiiycuk/js-dos/v7/docs/overview.md

 ### 1. Use player hosted on dos.zone

-Fastest way to embed jsdos on your page.
+Fastest way to embed program on your page.
 You just need the url of a `jsdos bundle` (you can get it from our game database).

 ```html
 <iframe